 - Lots of international servers

 5. PureVPN: The best VPN for local VPN connections

-Actually based in Hong Kong, PureVPN is an obvious choice for users in the region, with 8 servers in Hong Kong itself and over 500 more spread around 121 countries, giving you an exit practically anywhere you want.
+Formerly based in Hong Kong but now in the British Virgin Islands, PureVPN is a good choice for users in the region, with 8 servers in Hong Kong itself and over 500 more spread around 121 countries, giving you an exit practically anywhere you want.
 We’ve consistently been impressed by PureVPN’s speeds, and it’s right up there with the fastest, speeds only dropping by 18% for UK to UK VPN links and 60% for US to UK connections – well above the average.